SUCCESS STORY

 What changed with Lina in operation

-With Lina in operation and an audit-like routine in place, Linus began to capture concrete gains both in the metrics and in the team's dynamics.
-The progress showed up in retention, customer satisfaction, and the operation's ability to get through periods of greater pressure with more stability.
+With Lina up and running and a routine close to auditing, Linus began to capture concrete gains both in the metrics and in the team's dynamics.
+The progress showed up in retention, customer satisfaction, and the operation's ability to get through periods of higher pressure with more stability.

 Metric | Result | Impact |